kiransalve/Power-BI/Learn with Gigs/Questions.md

 Data is stored inside the .pbix file (Power BI experience file format)

-there is 1 GB of limit for the data we want to publish to power bi service
+there is 1 GB of limit for the data we can to publish to power bi service

+Supports full DAX & modeling features

 it has fast performance than any other mode.